gtopsis/Course-cs352-website/README.md

 Static website for the course cs352 (year 2017-2018) in Computer Science department at UOC.
 It was serving the content (lectures, tutorials, assignments and course project) of the course only to this course's participants (students, teaching assoistants, proffesor) who acquire a specific password.

-Used the Agency bootstrap template (https://startbootstrap.com/themes/agency/).
+The [Agency bootstrap template](https://startbootstrap.com/themes/agency/) has been used.

-*Note*: Currently, the website of this course has been extended a bit and so, I present a screenshot of the work I had done back then. 👇
+**Note**: Currently, the [website](https://www.csd.uoc.gr/~hy352/) of this course has been extended a bit and so, I present a screenshot of the work I had done back then. 👇

 <img src="images/cs352-website.png" alt="Website screenshot" width="45%">